lcse1706/Hangman-iths/README.md

 ## Description

 This is a simple Hangman game built using Python and Tkinter.
 The player tries to guess the hidden word by entering letters.
 The game provides feedback on correct and incorrect guesses and tracks the number of remaining attempts.
+The game also visually represents the hangman figure, updating as incorrect letters are guessed.

 ## Features